January 2026 City Council Minutes

 Mayor Mark Mueterthies presided.

-Motion made by King to approve the agenda with the addition of park damage,
+Motion made by King to approve the agenda.
+Second by Scheidel.

 All Ayes.
 Motion passed.